bmoorewiz/CiscoSecureWorkload/README.md

 Line 26 can return any json keys or annotations assigned to the filtered endpoints, currently it returns IP and hostname.

 ------------------------------------------------------------------------------------------------------------------------------
+# Search Scopes Python
+## More Details
+This python code searches all scopes for full scopes names and returns anything that matches.
+Please note this is case sensitive.
+The first argument is used as the search string IE: python3 SearchScopes.py ScopeFun
+Also, as usual, the IP address of the Tetration cluster is required as well as the credentials.json file.